This is the Trace Id: 821ff547be038a78fa82e43a2d73f544

 Data scientists and developers use deep learning software to train computers to analyze big and complex data sets, complete complicated and nonlinear tasks, and respond to text, voice, or images, often faster and more accurately than humans.
 These capabilities have many practical applications and have made many modern innovations possible.
 For example, deep learning is what driverless cars use to process images and distinguish pedestrians from other objects on the road or what your smart home devices use to understand your voice commands.

-Deep learning matters because as data volumes increase and computing capacity becomes more powerful and affordable, companies across retail, healthcare, transportation, manufacturing, technology, and other sectors are investing in deep learning to drive innovation, unlock opportunities, and stay relevant.
+Deep learning matters because, as data volumes increase and computing capacity becomes more powerful and affordable, companies across retail, healthcare, transportation, manufacturing, technology, and other sectors are investing in deep learning to drive innovation and stay relevant.

 How deep learning works

 Deep learning works by relying on neural network architectures in multiple layers, high-performance graphics processing units deployed in the cloud or on clusters, and large volumes of labeled data to achieve very high levels of text, speech, and image recognition accuracy.
-All that power can help your developers create digital systems with something like human intelligence and streamline time to value by accelerating model training from weeks to hours.
+All that power can help your developers create digital systems that mimic human intelligence and streamline time to value by accelerating model training from weeks to hours.

 For example, a driverless car model might require thousands of video hours and millions of images to train.
 Without deep learning, this level of training couldn’t be done at scale.